Paul Pisk: Personal history

 Paul's parents were Ludwig Pisk, a secular Jewish lawyer, and Eugenie Pollack, a Protestant.
-Paul was the elder of two sons; his younger brother was named Otto.
+Pisk was the elder of two sons; his younger brother was named Otto.
 They were raised Protestant.
-Their mother died when Paul was four.
-Ludwig remarried and his second wife also bore a son, Hans.
-Ludwig was against Paul's becoming a musician but respected academia and relented when he learned Paul could get a doctorate in musicology.
-Otto and Paul both served in the Habsburg Army in World War I. Paul was a supply sergeant for the cavalry.
-(They did not serve in the same unit).
-Otto was stationed in Montenegro and, according to family lore, was one of the soldiers who built the scale model of Montenegro that can still be seen in the Cetinje Palace today.
+Their mother died when Pisk was four.
+Ludwig remarried and his second wife also bore a son.
+Otto and Pisk both served in the Habsburg Army in World War I. Paul was a supply sergeant for the cavalry.